5 Of The Best Recipes For Homemade Biscuits

 1. Preheat oven to 400.

-3. In a large mixing bowl, combine the first 3 ingredients well.
+3. In a large mixing bowl, combine the first three ingredients well.

-4. Remove butter from the frig and cut into small pieces.
+4. Remove butter from the fridge and cut into small pieces.

-6. Make a well in the middle of the flour using the spoon you combined the dry ingredients with.
+6. Make a well in the middle of the flour using the spoon you used to combine the dry ingredients.

 8. If the dough is too dry and crumbly, add a little buttermilk, and if you need more, a little water.